syncfusion-content/asp.netmvc-docs/aspnetmvc/DropDownList/LoadOnDemand.md

 ---

-# Load On Demand in ASP.NET MVC DropDownList
+# Load on demand in ASP.NET MVC DropDownList

 Load on demand feature allows the DropDownList items load on request from the service/database, during only on click the DropDown icon or DropDownList.
 This functionality helps to improve performance on control initial rendering time.
 Because data items load on request.